|Creator:||Fischetti, John R.|

 John R. Fischetti died on November 18, 1980.
 Following his death, the Fischetti Endowment was started at Columbia College in Chicago.
 The endowment provides scholarships to journalism students and monetary awards to editorial cartoonists through the annual Fischetti Editorial Cartoon Competition.

 The John Fischetti Cartoons consists of more than a hundred original editorial cartoons from the New York Herald Tribune (1962-1967), and one from the Chicago Sun-Times (1978).
 Approximately half of the cartoons are dated with years only; the remainder are undated.
 Each bears a copyright notice from either the New York Herald Tribune or the Publishers Newspaper Syndicate and various notations appear in the margins in pencil and crayon.
 Fischetti primarily worked in pen and ink on illustration board with screening.

 Fischetti's cartoons mix politics and current events with social humor.
-His cartoons were syndicated widely and the majority focus on national and global events with a handful addressing issues local to New York City (the few local orientated cartoons address the election of Mayor John Lindsay and the 1965 blackout).
+His cartoons were syndicated widely and the majority focus on national and global events with a handful addressing issues local to New York City (the few local-oriented cartoons address the election of Mayor John Lindsay and the 1965 blackout).
 Many of the cartoons reflect the style of magazine cartoons and many depict unnamed figures commenting on current events in a humorous fashion.
-Of particular interest are Fischetti's cartoons that drew attention to the emergence of right-wing Republicans as well as the racist influence of the Ku Klux Klan and the civil rights movement.
+Of particular interest are Fischetti's cartoons that drew attention to the emergence of right-wing Republicans a s well as the racist influence of the Ku Klux Klan and the civil rights movement.

 The cartoons are arranged chronologically by year with undated cartoons located at the end of the collection.
 Within each year, the cartoons are arranged alphabetically by caption.